matthewmorrone/bos/README.md

 + Consider merging events and galleries categories
 + Instagram and SoundCloud feeds
 + Fewer entries on front page until loaded
-+ Events have a preview image when linked to in iMessage
++ Events should have a preview image when linked to in iMessage